AbinZorto/mlopsv2/README.md

 2. **Deploy to Staging**: Use the staging pipelines to deploy your model to the staging environment.
 3. **Deploy to Production**: After successful staging validation, use the production pipelines to deploy the model into the production environment.
 4. **Register Models**: Use the registration pipelines to handle the registration of models in the respective environments.

+## Contributing

+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes and commit them (`git commit -m 'Feature description'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Create a new Pull Request.

+## License

+This project is licensed under the MIT License.
+See `LICENSE` for more details.

 ## Directory Structure